sc0ttj/component/README.md

 That's (pretty much) all there is to it!

-See [examples/usage-onLoop.html](examples/usage-onLoop.html) for an more detailed example, and a bit more information.
+See [examples/usage-onLoop.html](examples/usage-onLoop.html) for a more detailed example, and a bit more information.

 ## Using `html` and `htmel` modules